GollaSanthosh123/EL_DA_05/README.md

 ## 6. Difference between heatmap and pairplot?

 - **Heatmap**: Displays the strength of correlation between variables using colors.
 - **Pairplot**: Shows pairwise relationships with scatterplots and histograms for all combinations of variables.

-## 7. How do you summarize your insights? (in 2 lines)
+## 7. How do you summarize your insights?

 "I summarize insights by highlighting key patterns, trends, and anomalies observed in the data, backed by visualizations.
 I also mention how these findings can guide business or project decisions."